-Former Centerville officer pleads guilty to embezzlement charges from pawning service weapon
+Former Centreville officer pleads guilty to embezzlement charges from pawning service weapon

 Latest Weather Blog

-Former Centerville officer pleads guilty to embezzlement charges from pawning service weapon
+Former Centreville officer pleads guilty to embezzlement charges from pawning service weapon

 CENTREVILLE - A former Centreville Police officer pleaded guilty to embezzlement and sentenced to probation for pawning three different service weapons.